 top of page

-The Seiko 6138 automatic chronograph - like this early 1971 Seiko 6138-0011 SpeedTimer “Yachtman” JDM automatic chronograph here - has a well-known cult status, hence the nickname “UFO” (although advertised by Seiko as the “Yachtman Chronograph”) due to its flying saucer-esque case design.
-And this is one of the best examples we've seen in a while!
+The Seiko 6138 automatic chronograph - like this 1971 Seiko 6138-0017 “Yachtman” JDM automatic chronograph here - has a well-known cult status, hence the nickname “UFO” (although advertised by Seiko as the “Yachtman Chronograph”) due to its flying saucer-esque case design.

 The UFO features an innovative and simple construction, such as a unique lug-less case, very indicative of the 1970s in which it was made, its pushers (held in place by the movement’s spacer ring) and crown are well proportioned for the case size.
 The oddly numbered 6138 was the successor to the 6139 - the world’s first automatic chronograph - after its introduction in 1969, and the 6138 followed closely behind and was likewise produced by Seiko until 1979.

-The 6138 SpeedTimer was only sold in Japan (hence the Japanese Domestic Market, or JDM nomenclature), and not widely known outside of the country - unless, of course, one considers a comical McDonald's attempt to seemingly exploit child bereavement in a 1990s commercial in the UK.
+The 6138 SpeedTimer variant of this watch was sold only in Japan, and was not widely known outside of the country - unless, of course, one considers a comical McDonald's attempt to seemingly exploit child bereavement in a 1990s commercial in the UK.
 The fast-food behemoth was forced to withdraw the ad following widespread complaints - but it did feature the Seiko 6138 UFO.

 The main differences between the 6138 and 6139?
 The 6138 offers hand-winding and featured two chronograph registers versus the sole one on the 6139.
 The Seiko 6138 contains subdial registers measuring minutes and hours, whereas the 6139 only measured minutes.